 Are you looking to start riding a motorcycle in the Magnolia State?
-Well, the first thing you must do (apart from buying a motorcycle) is getting a motorcycle license.
+Well, the first thing you must do (apart from buying a motorcycle) is get a motorcycle license.

 In Mississippi, you can operate a motorcycle or motor scooter by getting a motorcycle endorsement on a valid Mississippi driver’s license.
 The state does not offer a motorcycle-only license.

-You can apply for a Mississippi motorcycle endorsement from the Mississippi department of public safety (DPS).
+So how to get a motorcycle license in Missouri?
+You can apply for a Mississippi motorcycle endorsement from the Mississippi Department of public safety (DPS).
 To get one, you must have a valid driver’s license and be at least 16 years old.
 And you have to pass a motorcycle knowledge test (written test) and a road skills test.

 Applying for a motorcycle endorsement